Childhood and adolescent obesity have become what most would agree to epidemic proportions in the United States today.

 Cruel behavior towards obese adolescents often goes beyond bullying, it can even cause teens to have thoughts of suicide, and even raise their blood pressure to dangerously high levels.

-For some teens, being overweight increases their risk of death medically, as well as attempts on their own life.
+For some teens, being overweight increases their risk of death medically, as well as attempts at their own lives.

 -Peer pressure can be tremendous.

-Drastic measures and crash diets, more often than not will do little to help children or teens to learn lifelong healthy eating habits.
+Drastic measures and crash diets, more often than not, will do little to help children or teens learn lifelong healthy eating habits.

 Restricted diets can often seem like punishment, especially to younger children, but eliminating most all junk foods (occasional treats are okay) and making sure healthier options are available in the home can go a long way in helping to reduce childhood and adolescent obesity.